 When Mark isn’t doing his own writing, he still loves to read books about the paranormal and the esoteric.
 In recent months he has been reading work by serious cutting edge researchers like Jacques Vallee, John Keel, and Robbie Graham, and also good old fashioned ghost stories collected by the American author Steve Stockton.
 Mark likes to keep up to date with the latest research in the paranormal world, so he listens to a few of the better paranormal podcasts.
 He enjoys a good natter about paranormal topics with his very knowledgeable, experienced friend, Derek Thomas, or anybody else that is on a similar wave-length!

 Mark would like you to know that he does other ‘stuff’ too, his life isn’t all paranormally orientated!
 He’s quite ‘normal’ most of the time!
 He plays finger-style acoustic guitar, he listens to many different genres of music, (but admits to a slight addiction to the music of Mike Nesmith).
-He walks on Bodmin Moor with his dog.
 He reads biographies, he rides his bike down Cornish country lanes, he watches dark Scandinavian crime dramas, and he still likes to find time to go back to his roots in the Surrey Hills occasionally, to do a little fishing and just wander around the local hills and woods.

 He is currently working on a collection of witness testimonies to strange paranormal phenomena in Cornwall, which he hopes will be published by the spring of 2019.
 Thank-you.